 There are plenty of waxes to choose from and you can even create your own blends.
 We offer three types.

 - Soy wax - This is an affordable and beginner-friendly wax, and it's also vegan.
 It has a low melting point and no scent.
+For more information about making soy wax candles, check out How to Make Soy Wax Candles.

 - Beeswax - This comes from the sustainable practice of honey farming.
 The wax has a natural sweet scent and a high melting point.
+If you want to learn more about making candles with beeswax, read How to Make Beeswax Candles.

 - Coconut wax - Add this wax to your candles for a slower burn and great scent throw.
 We don't recommend using it alone because it's too soft.
 Start at 10% of the total weight of your candle.

 All of our scents can be used in candles - just choose your favorite!
 However, we do recommend making a small test batch to check the strength and to ensure you like the way it smells when burned.
 Start with 1 ounce of fragrance per pound of wax and adjust from there.
+To learn more about fragrance in candles, check out How to Test Fragrances in Candles.

 We have jars of all shapes, sizes, and colors.
 You can also use recycled options like Mason jars.
 Just make sure they're heat safe and sturdy - go for glass, ceramic, and tin instead of plastic.
+If you want to see why we love container candles, read 7 Reasons to Choose Container Candles.

 Choose from cotton or wood wicks.
 Both work well in candles!
 They're based off the size of your container - the larger the diameter, the larger the wick.
 We list size recommendations on each product page.
 From there, test until you find the perfect fit.
+To help, we have a Candle Wick Size Guide, and some information on How To Pick Candle Wicks For Homemade Candles.
+If you're interested in trying out wood wicks, check out How To Use Wooden Wicks In Candle Making.

 Once you have all the ingredients, you can stock up on tools that make the process easy.
 Here's what we recommend.